frustrated-aristotle/BasicFirebaseOperations/README.md

 To use this web app correctly, you should have a Firebase project with Authentication and Firestore services enabled.

 # How to Use
 This project is so straigthforward.

-Just clone it or download it to your workspace directly.
+1- Just clone it or download it to your workspace directly.
+2- Create a web app in Firebase if you have not already.
+3- Go to Project Settings on your project by simply clicking on the gear in sidebar for now.
+4- Scroll down to Your Apps section in this page.
+Select your app and wait, radiobuttons will be loaded.
+5- Select config button.
+Copy your firebaseConfig constant.
+6- Go to 50th line of signin.html.
+Replace your config with the one in this script.
+7- Do the same in 56th line of register.html.

+After these steps, you're good to go.

 - Sign in page is: signin.html
 - Register page is: register.html